Hayden Geological Survey of 1871: Yellowstone region

-Between August 9 and August 19, 1871 the survey party traveled around the southern and eastern sides of Yellowstone Lake, crossing the Continental Divide twice and exploring the headwaters of the Yellowstone River.
+Between August 9 and August 19, 1871, the survey party traveled around the southern and eastern sides of Yellowstone Lake, crossing the Continental Divide twice and exploring the headwaters of the Yellowstone River.
 On August 19 they arrived at the northeast corner of the lake at Steamboat Point 44°31′54″N 110°17′34″W (named by Hayden for steam jets nearby) near Turbid Lake where they camped for a few days in preparation for their return to the Yellowstone River via the East Fork (Lamar River).
 While camped at Steamboat Point, the party experienced two sizable earthquakes, one that Peale described as:

 This morning [August 20] about 1 o'clock we had quite an earthquake.
 The first schock [sic] lasted about 20 seconds and was followed by five or six shorter ones.
 Duncan, who was on guard, says that the trees were shaken and that the horses that were lying on the ground sprang to their feet ...
 We had three shocks during the morning.

-On August 23, 1871 after dismantling and caching Annie, the party moved northeast away from Yellowstone Lake until they encountered Pelican Creek.
+On August 23, 1871, after dismantling and caching Annie, the party moved northeast away from Yellowstone Lake until they encountered Pelican Creek.
 They followed the creek northeast until they reached the divide at Mirror Lake 44°44′05″N 110°09′51″W where they camped.
-The next morning the continued northeast until encountering the headwaters of the East Fork of the Yellowstone River Lamar River.
+The next morning they continued northeast until encountering the headwaters of the East Fork of the Yellowstone River Lamar River.
 Following the river downstream they camped just short of Soda Butte Creek.
-In the morning, on August 25, 1871 they entered the upper Lamar Valley and traveled on good trails northwest through the valley all the way to the Yellowstone River at Baronette Bridge 44°55′45″N 110°24′03″W. In October 1870, John C. Baronett, a Helena prospector, helped rescue Truman C. Everts after he had become lost during the Washburn Expedition of 1870.
+In the morning, on August 25, 1871, they entered the upper Lamar Valley and traveled on good trails northwest through the valley all the way to the Yellowstone River at Baronette Bridge 44°55′45″N 110°24′03″W. In October 1870, John C. Baronett, a Helena prospector, helped rescue Truman C. Everts after he had become lost during the Washburn Expedition of 1870.
 After rescuing Everts, Baronett returned to Yellowstone and constructed a pack train bridge across the Yellowstone just above the mouth of the Lamar River.
 This was the first bridge across the Yellowstone.
 In 1878, during a later survey, Hayden named a nearby peak 44°58′31″N 110°05′19″W in honor of John Baronett.
 By the evening of August 26, 1871 most of the survey party had left the park region and was camped just north of Gardiner on the Yellowstone River.
 The next day, most would rendezvous at Bottler's Ranch.
-After reaching Bottler's, Dr. Hayden posted his report No. 8, August 28, 1871 to Spencer Baird (excerpted):
+After reaching Bottler's, Dr. Hayden posted his report No. 8, August 28, 1871, to Spencer Baird (excerpted):